 Once you understand your needs, rank them in terms of priority.
 Assign a P1, P2, P3, etc., ranking or use the MoSCoW method:

-Your final list will be very helpful when deciding between different types of auto dialers and which vendor to select.
+Your final list will be invaluable when deciding between different types of auto dialers and selecting the vendor to use.

 Remember to consider all the use cases of your outbound call center when assessing your needs for an auto dialer.